 How to Use These Terms Effectively

-- Choose the most accurate term:
+Choose the most accurate term:

-- For empty spaces or buildings: Vacant, Empty.
+For blank spaces or buildings: Vacant, Empty.

-- For places left behind: Abandoned, Deserted.
+For places abandoned: Abandoned, Deserted.

 A Data-Driven Comparison Table